nielsenjared/nielsenjared.github.io/content/blog/big-o-notation/index.md

 Our algorithm checks whether or not a number is even or odd and will return true or false accordingly.
 No matter the size of the value passed to `isEven`, it only needs to perform one operation.
 Again, O(1).

-One more example: Say you are asked to check if a number is prime.
+One more example.
+Say you are asked to check if a number is prime.
 You struggle to think of a real-world scenario for this algorithm, so you dash off this little winner:

 ```js
 const isPrime = num => {